mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 The most straightforward deduplication method is to compare incoming events with state of previously processed events.
 If the event has been already processed it should be skipped.

-Unfortunately DSL does not provide a "deduplicate" method out-of-the-box but similar logic might be implemented with "reduce" operation.
+Unfortunately DSL doesn't provide a "deduplicate" method out-of-the-box but similar logic might be implemented with "reduce" operation.

 First we need to define deduplication window.